Sumitshah00/h4ck1nsta/README.md

 video 👉 "https://www.youtube.com/embed/lrrdFX9mc-c"

-#Disclaimer
+# Disclaimer

 This tool is for educational purposes only.
 Do not use it for malicious activities.
-The developers are not responsible for any misuse or unintended consequences of using this tool.
+The developer is not responsible for any misuse or unintended consequences of using this tool.